 Organizations interested in having student volunteers should contact Community Service-Learning.
 In conjunction with our staff, you can set up a description of your organization on our website and make specific postings for your volunteer positions.

-Each organization listed on the CSL portal can access and change their organization's information and placement opportunities.
+Each organization listed on Navigator can access and change their organization's information and placement opportunities.
 They can also access a listing of the students who have signed up for their organization.

 Community partners must fill in a placement agreement form with each student at the beginning of the placement period.
 You will also be asked to verify weekly attendance electronically.
 You must also complete safety orientation for each student at the beginning of the placement period.